Home New Products Books & Maps Software Archival Products Print & Bind News & How-To Upcoming Events Tech Support Contact Us

 Among dental records, other forensic identification tools and circumstantial evidence, scientists from the JPAC and the Armed Forces DNA Identification Laboratory also used mitochondrial DNA in the identification of the remains.

-For additional information on the Defense Department's mission to account for missing Americans, visit the DPMO Web site or call (703) 699-1169
+For additional information on the Defense Department's mission to account for missing Americans, Google the DPMO Web site or call (703) 699-1169

 I would like to thank Nancy for sharing this information with us.
 It is wonderful that they were finally able to find her family member and give him the honor that he and the other crew members deserved.
 I will think of them the next time I go to Arlington.
 That is one of the places that I always visit when I can make a trip to that area.